roadkell/ascii-logos/README.md

 ![IBM TransPad logo (horizontal)](https://github.com/roadkell/ascii-art/blob/main/screenshots/ibm-transpad-h.png?raw=true)

+### Important ###
+[Queer Svit](https://queersvit.taplink.ws/) is an organization that helps queer and BAME people impacted by the war in Ukraine, and those whose lives are threated by rising authoritarianism in Russia and Belarus.
+We are a group of volunteers, providing financial assistance, housing, and transportation to LGBTQ+ and BAME people in need, along with guidance and connections to further resources.
+Any donation helps, and we are always grateful to people who spread the word about our cause.
+Thank you!

 ### Notes ###
 * There are Unicode symbols in use beyond the classic charset of ASCII codepage 437 (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing)), so make sure your terminal emulator and font support Unicode version 13.0 or later.
 If images look distorted, try `*-lowres.txt` versions - they only use symbols from Unicode 1.0-3.2 which are likely supported ubiquitously.
 * These are not proper ANSI colors, they use [Neofetch ASCII file format](https://github.com/dylanaraps/neofetch/wiki/Custom-Ascii-art-file-format) which is quite color-limited.
 This will change when Neofetch [implements](https://github.com/dylanaraps/neofetch/issues/1699) [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit).
 Also, colorless versions are available in `monochrome` folder.
 Enjoy!